Five tips for getting a graduate job with John Lewis or Waitrose

 ‘It’s important that you demonstrate that you genuinely know what being on the scheme and working in the role will be like,’ says Becky.
 ‘You should then be able to tell us why you are the best candidate for it.’

 When answering questions about your reasons for applying, the best answers are relevant to the scheme that you are applying for.
 So, for example, if you are asked about how you think you will progress at JLP, don’t just talk about general opportunities within the Partnership: talk specifics.
-For example, once you have graduated from the finance scheme and have passed your professional qualification, would you like to work towards becoming a senior business analyst?
+For example, once you have graduated from the technology scheme, which discipline do you think you would you like to specialise in?

 Ready for your close-up?
 Practice makes perfect